“There’s no such thing as lasting forever, Elliot. Even if you’re immortal. All there is, is tonight.”

 GM: Elliot holds his holds together and raises them high, as if drawing a sword.

 “The furious prince took up his sword and did battle with the rabbi’s son.
-Their duel lasted from dawn to dusk and laid waste to much of the castle.
 The Ventrue was nobleborn and had been trained since boyhood in the arts of war by the finest men-at-arms.
 Josef had only used his rusty cleaver to slaughter livestock, yet he fought like the Israelite heroes of old, knowing his people’s fate rested upon his shoulders—a medieval David against Goliath.”

 “Yet, the cramped confines of the castle gave this David no room to fire his humble sling.
 For not only did Rudolf enjoy the privileges of a high birth, he was centuries older and even closer to Caine than Yehuda’s childe, for the Blood ran strong and pure in those olden nights.”

 “Rudolf shattered the rusted butcher’s cleaver beneath his priceless sword, and then repeated the same mutilations the gang of youths had inflicted upon Josef.
 He smashed the Nosferatu’s head, shattered his nose, broke his hands, and snapped his spine.
-Finally, he hewed off Josef’s feet, so the lowly Nosferatu might forever grovel before the Kingship Clan for what remained of his unlife.”
+Finally, he hewed off Josef’s feet, so the lowly Nosferatu might grovel before the Kingship Clan for what remained of his unlife.”

 “Prince Rudolf laughed and told Josef that he had sealed his people’s fate.
 They would pay for his audacity for generations.
 Jewish blood would flow through the ghetto like a river.”

 Emil: Qáyin.
 I knew it!